irynaisay/REST-API-HTTP-methods/README.md

 }
 ```
 where
-- courseId string means identifier of the cours
+- courseId string means identifier of the course
--
+- userId string means identifier of the user
+- profile object(UserProfile) means global user information for the student
+- studentWorkFolder	object(DriveFolder) means information about a Drive Folder for this student's work in this course

+You can epand the methods with more HTTP verbs.